 [5] The Leadership Council on Legal Diversity, which consists of more than 320 corporate chief legal officers and law firm managing partners, runs a leadership development program known as the LCLD Fellows, which debuted in 2011.
-The program works by identifying high-potential attorneys from diverse Passing It On: How to Be an Ally and Mentor in Senior Management backgrounds with the objective of the Fellows becoming leadership within their organizations.
+The program works by identifying high-potential attorneys from diverse becoming leadership within their organizations.
 The author was fortunate enough to serve on the fellows Alumni Council as the community outreach co-chair.
 He has first-hand knowledge of the profound impact of mentorship programs on communities of color and on women, especially in a group session with young students who are first-generation citizens, potential first-generation college students, and potential first-generation law students.